 “I know mom!
 I know dad!”

-The teen that thinks they know it all, may be surprised by what you have to say.
-Who better to teach your teen what they don’t know than you right?
+The teen that thinks they know it all, may actually be surprised by what you have to say.
+Who better to teach your teen what they don’t know than you?
 There are many things your teen may not understand about substance abuse that you as an adult do, even if they are trying to convince you that they know more.
-Here are three reminders that as the parent you have the upper hand.
+Here are three reminders that as their parent you have something to contribute.

 • Teens usually lack a well-developed sense of self-awareness

 • Even if they are “drug savvy” they don’t understand addiction well

 • Teenagers don’t plan ahead and underestimate the consequences of their actions